-Launched into space at 12:30pm, her mission completed 48 orbits around earth and returned at 11:20am after seventy hours and fifty minutes in space.
-She’d fallen asleep her first day on the job—where she lunched on herring and egg patties, white bread, fresh apple, black currant juice—in an unscheduled nap.
+Launched into space at 12:30pm, Valentina's mission completed 48 orbits around earth and returned at 11:20am after 70 hours and 50 minutes in space.
+She’d fallen asleep her first day on the job, during which she lunched on herring and egg patties, white bread, fresh apple, black currant juice in an unscheduled nap.
 She saw a storm brewing over the Indian Ocean on her six orbit.

 Other meals aboard Vostok 6 included roast beef, roast tongue, chicken filet, red caviar, rice and eggs, and curds.
 There were orange, apple and lemon slices.
-For drinks there was also cherry juice, coffee or tea.
+For drinks; cherry juice, coffee or tea.
 She consumed 2,529 calories per day across four meals, had one quart of water per day for drinking purposes.

-In keeping with an old Russian custom, she was welcomed with traditional gift of black bread and salt, along with cheese, lepeshki (griddle cakes), and kumiss (fermented mare’s milk) from neighboring collective farms.
+In keeping with an old Russian custom, Valentina was welcomed with traditional gift of black bread and salt, along with cheese, lepeshki (griddle cakes), and kumiss (fermented mare’s milk) from neighboring collective farms.

-The 1950s, apparently, was a time described as a “space race between Russia and the US.”
-Sputnik—the world’s first artificial satellite, 22 inches in diameter, and weighing 184 pounds— was launched by Russia.
-The first man, Yuri Gagarin, was sent to space, the first mission to reach the moon, the first space station.
+The 1950s marked the beginning of a time described as a space race between Russia and the U.S. Sputnik, the world’s first artificial satellite, was launched by Russia.
+The first man, Yuri Gagarin, was sent to space.
 She was inspired by Yuri Gagarin.

 She married fellow cosmonaut Andriyan Grigoryevich Nikolayev on November 3, 1963, listed as marriage 10,860 in Mrs. Yevdokiya G. Voroshilove’s register of marriages.
 A pair of craters on the moon were named for them by 19th century General Assembly of the International Astronomical Union.
 They gave birth to a daughter, Yelena Andrianovna Nikolayev on June 8, 1964 at 2am, weighing 6 pounds, 13 ounces, 20.5 inches long.